 Before diving into the Omnichannel Commerce Cloud solution, let’s first look at the different stages of the buyer’s life cycle.
 Conventionally, retailers looked at customer experience in a piecemeal fashion.
 They deployed technologies that were designed to work for a single channel, but in today’s fast-paced retail industry, these businesses struggle to keep up with changing customer demands.

-• Explore: Consumers read product descriptions, view prices and images online, try products in-store, check product availability to buy online and pickup in store, call customer service to learn about the product, and chat with customer support online.
+Explore: Customers read product descriptions, view prices and images online, try products in-store, check product availability to buy online and pickup in store, call customer service to learn about the product, and chat with customer support online.

 During these four stages, customers can take multiple steps across different channels.
-Let’s take a look at how consumers may experience cross-channel buying journeys:
+Let’s take a look at how customers may experience cross-channel buying journeys:

 These are just some examples of how the customer journey can occur across multiple channels and devices.
 Your ultimate goal should be to deliver a unified, continuous experience throughout the entire buyer cycle.
 If you fail to keep your end of the bargain and deliver a disjointed experience, you’ll soon find your customers taking their business to your direct competitors, and you don’t want that, right?
 Luckily for your company, there’s help on the horizon.